jlink/property-based-testing-in-kotlin/docs/README.md

 ```

 Without further information, jqwik will generate
-- an _arbitrary_ string as `nickname` and `role` - even empty strings or unprintable Unicode chars are within range
+- an _arbitrary_ string as `nickname` and `position` - even empty strings or unprintable Unicode chars are within range
 - an _arbitrary_ number of type `Int` - negatives and zero are possible

 This might be what you want;
-in many cases, however, allowed values are more restricted than what the plain type can tell us.
+in many cases, however, meaningful values are more restricted than what the plain Kotlin or Java type can tell us.

 #### Choosing Constrained Base Arbitraries